H4mid2019/terraform_simple_task/Readme.md

 ### NOTICE

-> It's not safe to deploy, only for tests purposes.
+> It's not safe to deploy, only for test purposes.